jonpugh/goatscripts/README.md

 # TIMEOUT: Default: 30.
 Exit with an error if process doesn't pass within this time.
 # SILENT: Set to 1 to not print any output except the timeout exceeded error.
 Useful when running from other scripts.
 See wait-mysql
 ```

+## History

+Originally developed during the course of building opendevshop.

+Moved to `operations/scripts` https://github.com/operations-project/scripts

+Bringing it back to me.
+It's always been a personal project.